 In addition to the bath cubicles already available on the ground floor, shared baths are installed on each floor and the left wing of the building is extended during this period.

 After the Second World War, Karl-Heinz Schäfer reclaims his ravaged hotel.
 The upper floors were destroyed by the bombing, but the facade was largely preserved.
 The roof is given a completely new extension.
-Just one year later, the "Bock" is "standing" again: "The first guests have moved in, and we can only take pre-bookings with reservation!" exclaimed the head of reception to the Wiesbaden Courier paper.
+Just one year later, the "Bock" is standing again: "The first guests have moved in, and we can only take pre-bookings with reservation!" the head of reception told the Wiesbaden Courier paper.

-The final renovation work is complete: The Schäfer family can now present a new and modernised Schwarzer Bock.
-Fitted with all the latest technology of the age, it has just over 160 rooms embellished in part by antique splendour.
-Of particular attraction is the Ingelheim Room with its precious wood carvings from the 16th century and one of the most beautiful Renaissance ceilings originating from 1870-71.
+The final renovation work is complete, and the Schäfer family present a new and modernised Schwarzer Bock.
+Fitted with all the latest technology, it has just over 160 rooms embellished with antique decoration.
+Of particular attraction is the Ingelheim Room with its precious wood carvings from the 16th century and a beautifully painted ceiling dating from 1870-71.

 The Schäfer family sells.
-Frans-Pieter de Rooy from Amsterdam purchases the hotel and leases to Winfried D. E. Völcker, who later goes on to buy the Schwarzer Bock.
-He introduced the Schwarzer Bock as the first German hotel to the group of Distinguished Hotels of the World, the most prominent member of which is the Oriental Hotel in Bangkok.
+Frans-Pieter de Rooy from Amsterdam purchases the hotel and leases it to Winfried D. E. Völcker, who later goes on to buy the Schwarzer Bock.
+The Schwarzer Bock becomes the first German hotel in the Distinguished Hotels of the World, a group whose most prominent member is the Oriental Hotel in Bangkok.

 The hotel is sold to Deutsche Interhotel GmbH.